Future research students

 Information for currently enrolled graduate researchers in the Doctor of Philosophy – Arts or Master by Research program regarding supervision panel membership and timelines, as well as symposia requirements, grants and fieldwork funding.

 Orientation and Induction

 The Faculty of Arts provides an orientation welcome session for new graduate researchers at the beginning of each year.
-After the orientation session, there will be a local induction to the School of Social and Political Sciences.
+After the orientation session, there will be a local induction to the School of Languages and Linguistics.